 - Source reputation

 Essentially the idea behind your content strategy should be to create pieces of content of all the relevant keywords for your niche.
-Google then starts to see you as a topical authority in your niche making it easier for you to rank in the top of the SERPs for funnel keywords so you can engage potential customers.
+Google then starts to see you as a topical authority in your niche making it easier for you to rank at the top of the SERPs for funnel keywords so you can engage potential customers.

 Let’s turn to Aura to show how establishing topical authority benefits your SaaS SEO strategy.